marcgraub/totretolacio/README.md

 caddy reload -c /etc/caddy/Caddyfile
 ```

-Convert script to unix text file (in vscode, at the bottom right corner  you can change the end of line squence to LF):
+Convert script to Unix text file (in vscode, at the bottom right corner, you can change the end of line sequence to LF):
 ```
 dos2unix ./docker/utils/docker-logs
 ```